Yishai Sarid: Biography

 Yishai Sarid was born and raised in Tel Aviv, Israel.
 He is the son of senior politician and journalist Yossi Sarid.
 Between 1974-1977 he lived with his family in the northern town of Kiryat Shmona, near the Lebanon border.
 Sarid was recruited to the Israeli Army in 1983 and served for 5 years.
 During his service, he finished the IDF's officers school and served as an intelligence officer.
 He studied law at the Hebrew University of Jerusalem.
 Sarid has a Public Administration master's degree (MPA) from the Kennedy School of Government at Harvard University (1999).

 Sarid is married to Dr. Racheli Sion-Sarid, a critical care paediatrician, and they have 3 children.

 Legal career

 In 1994-1997 he worked for the Government as an Assistant District Attorney in Tel-Aviv, prosecuting criminal cases.
 Today he is a lawyer and arbitrator, practicing mainly civil and administrative law.
 His law office is located in Tel Aviv.

 Literary career

+Sarid published so far 9 novels.
+His books won prestigious literary awards in Israel and were translated to different languages.
 His second book, Limassol, became an international best-seller.
 His fourth book, The Third, won the Bernstein literary award.
 His fifth book, The memory monster, was included on the New York Times list of 100 notable books of 2020.